 By Rebecca from whatever packs your bag

-Kennedy Space Center (KSC), located in Merritt Island Florida.
-The closest city to stay in is Titusville, but Orlando is only an hour away and will have a lot more options.
+Kennedy Space Center (KSC), located in Merritt Island, Florida.
+The closest city to stay in is Titusville, but Orlando is only an hour away and will have many more options.

 KSC is filled with history and so much to see and learn.
 You should schedule at least a day, but if you have two even better.
 Tickets are required for entry and can be purchased in advance on their website.

 The major exhibits are the space shuttle exhibit, which holds the actual space shuttle used to take astronauts to space for 30 years!